What are the Wedding Officiant Registration Requirements in Delaware?

 If the Clerk requests a document with a live signature, then you will need to order and submit your Letter of Good Standing.

-The easiest way to register with an Delaware County Clerk is to order your Delaware Minister Ordination Package or Signature Wedding Officiant Package.
+The easiest way to register with an Delaware Clerk of the Peace is to order your Delaware Minister Ordination Package or Signature Wedding Officiant Package.

-Both packages contain all the required ministry credentials you need to register with any County Clerk In Delaware.
+Both packages contain all the required ministry credentials you need to register with any Clerk of the Peace In Delaware.
 This includes your Ordination Certificate and Letter of Good Standing as well as officiant training materials, such as our AMM Minister's Manual.

 STEP 2CONTACT A CLERK OF THE PEACE'S OFFICE